cse-sim/cse/doc/src/docs/input-data/airhandler.md

 The next three members are used in determining the energy input to a DX coil under various load conditions.
 The input is derived from the full load energy input ratio for four segments of the part load curve. <!-- Reproduce Nile's pretty curve here?? --> In the following the part load ratio (plr) is the ratio of the actual sensible + latent load on the coil to the coil's capacity.
 The coil's capacity is ahccCaptRat, adjusted by the coil model for differences between entering air temperature, humidity, and flow rate and the coil rating conditions.
 The coil may run at less than capacity even at full fan flow, depending on the air temperature change needed, the moisture content of the entering air, and the relative values of between _sfanVfDs_ and _ahccVfR_.

-<%= csv_table(<<END, :row_header => false)
+{{
-full load, plr (part load ratio) = 1.0
+  csv_table("full load, plr (part load ratio) = 1.0
 , Full-load power input is power output times _ahhcEirR._ compressor unloading region, 1.0 &gt; plr $\\ge$ _ahhcMinUnldPlr_ , Power input is the full-load input times the value of the _pydxEirUl_ polynomial (below) for the current plr&comma; i.e. pydxEirUl(plr). false loading region, _ahccMinUnldPlr_ &gt; plr $\\ge$ _ahccMinFsldPlr_ , Power input in this region is constant at the value for the low end of the compressor unloading region&comma; i.e. pydxEirUl(ahccMinUnldPlr). cycling region, _ahccMinFsldPlr_ &gt; plr $\\ge$ 0
-, In this region the compressor runs at the low end of the false loading region for the necessary fraction of the time&comma; and the power input is the false loading value correspondingly prorated&comma; i.e. pydxEirUl(ahccMinUnldPlr) \* plr / ahccMinFsldPlr.
+, In this region the compressor runs at the low end of the false loading region for the necessary fraction of the time&comma; and the power input is the false loading value correspondingly prorated&comma; i.e. pydxEirUl(ahccMinUnldPlr) \* plr / ahccMinFsldPlr.")
-END
-%>
+}}

 The default values for the following three members are the DOE2 PTAC (Window air conditioner) values.